Model of Transfers Study sources

 3. As time passes, new better sources may be created.
 So, the relevancy of the presented sources will inevitably gradually decrease.

-4. Although I use links to several websites (such as Amazon, YouTube), the creation of this articles is not sponsored.
+4. Although I use links to several websites (such as Amazon, YouTube), the creation of this article is not sponsored.

 Content